SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 plot(0.01:0.01:1.0, map(sol -> sol[:P][end], esol.u), xguide="kP", yguide="P produced", label="")
 ```

 Above, we have simply used `EnsembleProblem` as a convenient interface to run a large number of similar simulations.
 However, these problems have the advantage that they allow the passing of an *ensemble algorithm* to the `solve` command, which describes a strategy for parallelising the simulations.
 By default, `EnsembleThreads` is used.
-This parallelises the simulations using [multithreading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) (parallelisation within a single process), which is typically advantageous for small problems.
+This parallelises the simulations using [multithreading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) (parallelisation within a single process), which is typically advantageous for small problems on shared memory devices.
 An alternative is `EnsembleDistributed` which instead parallelises the simulations using [multiprocessing](https://en.wikipedia.org/wiki/Multiprocessing) (parallelisation across multiple processes).
 To do this, we simply supply this additional solver to the solve command:
 ```@example ode_simulation_performance_4
 esol = solve(eprob, Tsit5(), EnsembleDistributed(); trajectories=100)
 nothing # hide